michal-bures/pwa/README.md

 For some of these you need to runt the app locally - just run `npx serve .` in the serve the `/minimal` directory, or use your favourite web server.

+### How does PWA work on your platform?

+open [counter-pwa.netlify.app](https://counter-pwa.netlify.app) on any device you have handy - how does it behave?
+Are you able to install it?

 ### Inspect the app in chrome dev tools

 * Inspect live how the app works with local storage and cache (Application tab)